Bielsk Podlaski: History

 Bielsk Podlaski has a long and rich history, dating back to the 12th century, when this area of Poland belonged to Kievan Rus'.
 The gord of Bielsk was probably founded by Ruthenian dukes, and its existence was first mentioned in 1253, in the so-called Hypatian Codex.
 In 1273, Bielsk was captured by Lithuanian duke Traidenis, and in the early 14th century, whole province of Podlasie became annexed by the Grand Duchy of Lithuania.
 The region was subject to Teutonic Knights raids, which took place in 1346 and 1379.

 In 1382, Masovian Duke Janusz I of Warsaw captured Bielsk, Drohiczyn, Suraż and Mielnik, taking advantage of the Lithuanian Civil War (1381–84).
 Next year, Jogaila pushed the Mazovians out of Bielsko, handing the gord over to Vytautas (Witold).
 In 1390, Jogaila, who had become King of Poland as Władysław II Jagiełło, handed Bielsk, Suraż, Drohiczyn and Mielnik over to Janusz I.

 Due to its convenient location along a merchant route from Kraków to Vilnius, Bielsk became an important center of trade and administration.
 In late November 1412, it was visited by King Władysław II Jagiełło, and 1413, the Land of Drohiczyn, together with Bielsk, became part of Trakai Voivodeship.
 In 1430, Duke Vytautas named first vogt of Bielsko, a man named Andrzej.
 A number of Poles from Mazovia begin to settle in Podlasie.

 Bielsk received its Magdeburg rights town charter on 18 November 1495, from King Alexander I Jagiellon.
 In September 1501, a meeting of Lithuanian nobility took place here.
 Several Polish rulers visited Bielsk, such as Władysław II Jagiełło, Alexander I (1505), Sigismund I the Old (1506, 1509), and Sigismund II Augustus (1564).
 In 1513, Bielsk was named capital of the newly created Podlaskie Voivodeship; by 1563, the town had 830 houses, and was also main center of the Land of Bielsko.

 In early summer of 1564, when king Sigismund II Augustus stayed here with Primate Jakub Uchański, to discuss the new Polish-Lithuanian union (see Union of Lublin), the wooden castle of Bielsk burned to the ground, with the king watching the incident from the stables.
 A new castle for the local starosta was built in Hołowiesko (located within present-day town limits of Bielsk), while the land court was moved to Brańsk.

 Following the Union of Lublin (1569), Bielsko was transferred from Grand Duchy of Lithuania into the Kingdom of Poland.
-Bielsk was a royal town of Poland, administratively located in the Podlaskie Voivodeship in the Lesser Poland Province of the Polish Crown.
+Bielsk was a royal town of Poland, administratively located in the Podlaskie Voivodeship in the Lesser Poland Province.
 The town prospered, with churches, hospital, mills, shops and 265 artisans (as for 1576).
 Bielsko burned in 1591, and Swedish invasion of Poland brought almost complete destruction (1655).
 The Carmelites Church in Bielsk and monastery was founded in 1641 by magnate Adam Kazanowski (starost of Bielsk from 1638) and dedicated to the Mother of God of Mount Carmel.
 The project was also financed by his wife Elżbieta (Halszka) Słuszczanka (around 1619-1671).
+The 3rd Polish National Cavalry Brigade was stationed in Bielsk in 1792.